 Life is a series of changes.... big ones and small ones.
 Some changes we choose and some changes we don't choose.
 Celebrating our life transitions, the joyful ones and the challenging ones, can help us honor our past, be present in the moment, and look to the future with hope.
 A celebrant holds space for the transition and, through ceremony and ritual, guides us in crossing the threshold from one phase of life to the next.
 Whether we are celebrating the birth of a baby, transitioning to retirement, or acknowledging the death of a beloved pet, ceremony and ritual can help us grow, heal, and transform through life's changes.

-The past 20 months have been a whirlwind of transition.
+The past few years have been a whirlwind of transition.
 I think that we will be reckoning with the enormous changes we experienced for many years to come.
 The ripple effects of the uncertainty, grief, and upheaval will continue for some time.
 When the world was shutting down, many people lost access to the rituals that shaped their days.
 We were also cut off from ceremony as gatherings were canceled.
 We had to develop new rituals and find new ways to do ceremony which, amazingly, we did in some creative ways.
 Many things, though, don't lend themselves to Zoom.
 There is grief in the loss of our regular ways of acknowledging life transitions.
 My son experienced his last year of college during Covid.
 It was a very different year - and a very different graduation - than he expected.
 In the rush to get back to normal, I am concerned that we - individually and as a society - aren't taking the time to acknowledge what we lost and celebrate our resilience.
 Ceremony and ritual can help us do this.

 There is great opportunity for wedding celebrants to include life transitions in their services, but it takes intention.
 Every wedding celebrant I know loves to get to know their couples!
 Those couples will, inevitably, experience other life transitions.
 Welcoming children, purchasing a home, starting a new job, losing a parent are all common life transitions.
 If a celebrant builds a life-long relationship with their couples, it would be natural for them to seek support and guidance for the other transitions in their lives.
 I've worked with some of my clients two, three, even four times in honoring different life transitions.
 Educating your couples about your services and building and maintaining that relationship is key.